-Contingent with interim data handling arrangements, consideration and agreement on provisional data standards and security and confidentiality policies will provide the infrastructure based on which specific data handling capability needs will be assessed.
+The establishment of interim data handling arrangements is contingent with agreement on and adoption of provisional data standards and security and confidentiality policies.
+These provide the basis upon which specific data handling capability needs will be assessed.

-Actions during the transition period will likely focus on the development of Commission IT infrastructure and the selection, development and implementation of DBMS capabilities.
-Practical application of mutually agreed security and confidentiality policies will allay concerns regarding data integrity and access to proprietary information.
+Assuming that consensus can be reached with regards appropriate data standards and security and confidentiality policies, actions during the transition period will likely focus on the development of appropriate Commission IT infrastructure and the selection, development and implementation of DBMS capabilities.
+In practical terms, application of mutually agreed security and confidentiality policies will allay concerns regarding data integrity and access to proprietary information.

 Once the Commission is fully established resources will be required to maintain the DBMS, process data and respond both to analysis requirements and change.
-Likely requirements will include establishment of capabilities to handle additional data types, including: observer data; research survey data etc.; and to integrate MCS data from other sources.
-Processes will need to be established to ensure that Commission data reporting responsibilities will be met in a timely fashion and that analysts are adequately serviced for stock assessment and other scientific purposes.
-The establishment of a formal process of review will facilitate response to change in terms of data priorities, technical innovations and threats to data security.
+Likely additional requirements will include the establishment of appropriate capabilities to handle additional data types, including: observer data; research survey data etc. and the integration MCS data from other sources (e.g. VMS data).
+Processes will need to be established to ensure that Commission data reporting responsibilities are met in a timely fashion and that analysts are adequately serviced for stock assessment and other scientific purposes.
+The establishment of a regular internal review process will facilitate response to change in data needs, technical innovations and threats to data security.

-4.3.1 SWOT analysis: outsourcing and consulting services
+4.4 SWOT analysis: outsourcing and consulting services

-The following section presents an analysis of the strengths, weaknesses, opportunities, and threats (SWOT) associated with commercial service provision (Table 9).
+The following section presents an analysis of the strengths, weaknesses, opportunities, and threats (SWOT) associated with commercial service provision (Table 4.4).
 The data handling functions analysed apply to those detailed in the time-line above and include: database development, database support and maintenance, data entry and processing, and response to new projects.